9aia/thal/management/BACKLOG.md

 ---

 - Add moderation.
+  - Add community guidelines link to the "Character Builder".
 - Implement basic analytics to track user engagement and app performance.
 - Add logger.
 - Add settings to adjust AI helper responses.

 ### Localization
 - Add a locale modal on the home page.

-### Payment
-- Add "Connected with Stripe" info on the subscription settings page.

 ### Character
-- Add community guidelines link to the "Character Builder".
 - Add a publish feature to make characters discoverable.
 - Add a warning for renaming character usernames.
 - Add category-based search for characters.